roman-gravit/CSS/questions.md

  ## 1. What is CSS

- Cascading Style Sheets, add visal effects to the HTML page.
+ CSS(Cascading Style Sheet: add visal effects to the HTML page.
  Number of rules which tell browser how to display elements on the page, color, font.

+ History:
   - CSS1 was developed in 1996
   - CSS2 was developed in 1998
   - CSS3 was published as a W3C Recommendation in 2011.